 Whenever I’m feeling uninspired with my closet I always go back to the basics.
 I think about what I would wear if I was in Paris and lean into the staples that I love in my wardrobe.
 What I love about French girl style is it doesn’t try too hard.
-It’s classic and simple yet chic.
+It is classic, full of neutral colors and simple yet chic.
 It’s also formulaic once you have the right staples in your wardrobe.

 Here are all my recommendations to build out a French inspired capsule wardrobe full of staples that’ll give you endless outfit opportunities.
+French fashion is simple, classic and timeless.
 I hope you’ll enjoy this comprehensive list and keep scrolling for some additional outfit inspo using a lot of the pieces mentioned!

 French Wardrobe Staples For Fall:

 A timeless trench will always be a good investment.
 I like to layer mine over my leather jacket when I am in Paris to handle the unpredictable weather in the Fall.
 The best styles out now include this one (it has nearly 100 positive reviews!), this one and this one.

 Breton striped tees are oh-so-French.
 I will never tire of striped tees as a base layer.
 I wear them solo or under blazers and tweed jackets.
 Try this style or this style.
 I own black & white stripe, cream & beige stripes, navy & white stripes and red & white stripes.

 Speaking of layering pieces, if you’re not yet on the bodysuit bandwagon, you’re missing out!
 I became obsessed last year with their ease of styling.
 I pop one on and then add my favorite blazer or tweed jacket and a pair of jeans and am out the door.
 My favorites are here, here & here and I size up in each to a Large.